Hi and welcome to this restorative class.

 This will allow for a bit more comfort in the body.

-Lift both palms to the sky.
+Inhale lift both palms to the sky And then exhale,

 Send them forward,